Marley Canales

-Marley Angelina Canales (born November 16, 1997) is an American professional soccer player who plays as a midfielder.
+Marley Angelina Canales (born November 16, 1997) is an American former professional soccer player who played as a midfielder.

 Club career

 OL Reign drafted Canales in the 2022 NWSL Draft.
 She signed with the team in April 2022, and made her NWSL debut on May 1, 2022.
 Canales was waived from the club on November 20, 2023.

 Ahead of the 2024 NWSL season, Canales was included in San Diego Wave FC's preseason squad as a non-roster invitee.
 She traveled with the Wave to the Coachella Valley Invitational preseason tournament, scoring one goal in a 2–1 defeat to Portland Thorns FC on February 24, 2024.

 On May 14, 2024, Canales was announced as the first-ever signing for USL Super League club Spokane Zephyr FC.

+Personal life

+In early 2026, Canales married Kyle Cuellar.